PA Master Naturalist’s Notebook: June 3-17, 2024

 Cecropia moth (Hyalophora cecropia)

 With a wing span of over 7”, cecropias are the largest moth in North America.
 Their lives as adults are so short, 10 to 14 days, that they do not even have working mouth parts!
 The moths eclose in the morning and start pumping fluid into their wings.
 They will make their first flight after dark.
-The male will use his large feathery antennae to detect female pheromones up to a mile away.
+The male will use his large feathery antennae to detect female pheromones over a mile away.
 Look for the caterpillars on the cherry tree in the Pollinator Preserve in July and August.
 They are bright green and grow to the size of a hotdog!
 If you’re quiet, you can actually hear them eating.
 You can read about their full life cycle here.

 Location: Pollinator Preserve rearing cage (the cage is open so the moths can leave to complete their life cycle).